epklein/epklein.github.io/_personal/bookmarks.md

 - [Resources for Engineering Managers](https://www.notonlycode.org/engineering-manager-resources/): A curated collection of books, tools, and other resources for engineering managers, by Gregory Witek
 ## Blogging

-The tools I use to write, monitor and promote this blog:
+The tools I use to write, monitor, and promote this blog:

 - [Google Analytics](https://analytics.google.com): Web analytics tool for site traffic and user behavior
 - [Google Search Console](https://search.google.com/search-console) and [Bing Webmaster Tools](https://www.bing.com/webmasters): Tools for monitoring and maintaining a website's presence in Google and Microsoft Bing